Thaawarchand Gehlot takes oath as 19th Governor of Karnataka | Politics

 Veteran BJP leader and former union minister Thaawarchand Gehlot on Sunday took oath as the 19th Governor of Karnataka succeeding Vajubhai Rudabhai Vala.

-The 73-year old Gehlot was the Minister for Social Justice and Empowerment at the centre, and was leader of the House in Rajya Sabha.
+The 73-year old Gehlot was the Minister for Social Justice and Empowerment at the centre and was the leader of the House in Rajya Sabha.

 The President had announced the appointment of Gehlot as the new Governor of Karnataka on July 6.